 - Documentation of the grievance will be stored for at least 7 years.
 Significant grievances that set a precedent will be stored indefinitely.

-Most students must be accepted by a major professor in the CBMS Graduate Program before they can be fully admitted to the program.
-Rotations are offered to a limited number of entering students (1–2) in the fall semester.
+All students must be accepted by a major professor in the Comparative Biomedical Sciences Graduate Program before they can be fully admitted to the program.

 Graduate School Resources